MobMonRob/JViconDataStream2/DEVELOPER_INFO.md

 [Download](https://www.vicon.com/software/datastream-sdk/?section=downloads) the newest Vicon DataStream SDK.

 * CustomBoostBuild: Change the version in `_project_config.sh` so that it meets the requirement of the new SDK.
 * ViconDataStreamNative: Replace the old source code with the new one.
-Remove every other path than `Linux64/source`.
-Remove tests.
+Remove every other path than `Linux64/source/Vicon`.
+Remove test folders.
 Update Link “current_Vicon_source”
 * Wrapper: Just test and fix.
 * JViconDataStream: Test, fix and then update the facade.